The History of Eudora, Kansas

 To supplement his salary working for the Santa Fe Railroad in the winter, John Everley set steel traps for fur-bearing animals.
 He skinned them and stretched their hides for sale later in Kansas City.
 He also caught fish with nets he “knitted” with his wife and placed in wire hoops to stay open in the water.
 Wrote Nuttall: “The completed nets also had traps built (knitted in) and small sacks were made for the fish bait out of twine using a small needle and board.
 The nets were always tarred to make them last longer in water.
 Dad also made and sold nets until a law was passed against their use.
 The fish would swim into the net, attracted by cheese bait in the sack, but were unable to swim back out because of the trap, which had been knitted in.
 Two men would go to set and run the nets.
 One to row and maneuver the boat and one to handle the net and fish.”

-From a site known by the confluence of the Wakarusa River and the Kansas River, Eudora grew from an overnight stay on trails leading west — to a city of thousands with a front-row view of the bustling traffic between Kansas City and Lawrence.
+People still fish from the rivers in Eudora, but technology has radically changed the relationship of the Everley family’s early 20th century world to the one in which we live today.
+From a site known by the confluence of the Wakarusa River and the Kansas River, Eudora has grown from an overnight stay on trails leading west to a city of thousands with a front row view to the bustling traffic between Kansas City and Lawrence.